TorchDR/TorchDR/README.rst

 Documentation: `<https://torchdr.github.io/dev/>`_.

-``TorchDR`` is an open-source **dimensionality reduction (DR)** library using PyTorch [20]_.
+``TorchDR`` is an open-source **dimensionality reduction (DR)** library using ``PyTorch``.
 Its goal is to accelerate the development of new DR methods by providing a common simplified framework.

 DR aims to construct a **low-dimensional representation (or embedding)** of an input dataset that best preserves its **geometry encoded via a pairwise affinity matrix** .
-To this end, DR methods optimize the embedding such that its **associated pairwise affinity matches the input affinity**. ``TorchDR`` provides a general framework for solving problems of this form.
+To this end, DR methods **optimize the embedding** such that its **associated pairwise affinity matches the input affinity**. ``TorchDR`` provides a general framework for solving problems of this form.
 Defining a DR algorithm solely requires choosing or implementing an ``Affinity`` object for both input and embedding as well as an objective function.

 Benefits of ``TorchDR`` include: